 - My Account: Login or create a password using your library card number.
 If you have trouble, call 817-985-2136.
 However, please understand that no account information will be given over the phone and passwords can only be reset in person with a valid photo ID.

-- Pay Fines: If you owe $5.00 or more in fines, you can pay online with a Visa, Mastercard, or Discover credit or debit card.
+- Pay Fees for Lost or Damaged Materials: If you owe $5.00 or more in fees, you can pay online with a Visa, Mastercard, or Discover credit or debit card.
 If you owe less than $5.00, please visit us in person.

 - Search the Online Catalog